 43% of all women suffer from some type of female sexual dysfunction.
 At HerMD we treat women suffering from painful sex, HSDD (low libido), female arousal disorder, and orgasm dysfunction.

 Women’s sexual health has long been ignored and there has been a real lack of information and treatment options – until now.
 Women from all walks of life, young and old, post-menopausal, cancer survivors, women from different sexual orientations, religion, race – all have sexual health concerns, but many suffer in silence.
 They may be embarrassed to ask questions, they may think their problems are their fault, or they may feel they have nowhere to go to express their concerns.
-The mission of HERmd is to educate, advocate, and empower women to take control of their sexual health.

 Nearly 40% of all women suffer from some type of female sexual dysfunction.
 Female sexual dysfunction falls into 4 major categories: Desire (low libido), Pain, Orgasm, and Arousal.
 Sexual function is an essential component of health and wellness and sexual dysfunction can lead to a lower quality of life.
 While much is known with respect to male sexual dysfunction, (due to research), female sexual dysfunction is less understood and is more complex.
 Fewer than 30% of practicing OBGYNs are trained to treat female sexual dysfunction.
 Dr. Javaid is a pioneer in women’s sexual healthcare and her goal is to educate, advocate, and empower ALL women to reclaim their sexual health.